chrisgrieser/alfred-workflow-devtools/README.md

 - Searching the Alfred workflow development docs via the keyword `adoc`.
 	+ <kbd>⏎</kbd> Open in the browser.
 	+ <kbd>⌥⏎</kbd> Copy URL.
-- Show a menu of some more utilities via the keyword `:alfred`.
+- Show a menu of some more utilities via the keyword `awd`.
 Those include:
 	+ Check for unused files of current workflow, and remove unused UID `.png` files.
 	+ Restarting Alfred (and Alfred Preferences).